-I promise, I will make it over to Scotland at least once in August to see the military Tattoo.
-This world famous exhibition began in 1950 in Edinburgh to showcase the Scottish military bands, music and dance.
-It is suppose to be spectacular and even though rumors were circulating that tickets were sold out this summer, we found just walking in the shop you could find dates available.
+I promise I will make it over to Scotland at least once in August to see the military Tattoo.
+This world-famous exhibition began in 1950 in Edinburgh to showcase the Scottish military bands, music, and dance.
+It is supposed to be spectacular and even though rumors were circulating that tickets were sold out this summer, we found just walking in the shop you could find dates available.
 However, they might be a bit higher in the stands or very expensive.

 Travel Tip – get them as early as you can ~ also book your room at the same time since finding a spare room on short notice is IMPOSSIBLE.
 I had a friend tell me today, she booked her stay in Inverness and is driving in – phew!
 The Tattoo annually has around 220,000 visitors for their performances.
 Don’t dilly-dally if this is a must for you.

 The intimidating and beautiful skyline fortress of Edinburgh Castle can be seen for miles around.
 Once home to Mary Queen of Scots and many, many others this majestic castle is about £16/adult to tour.
 A little on the steep price side for me, but my friend Frances, loves castles and spent SIX hours here and loved all the furnishings and learning about its history.